sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 We cannot immediately abandon the text-based consensus and microdescriptor formats, however, but instead will need to keep generating them for legacy relays and clients.
-Ideally, the legacy consensus should be a byproduct of the same voting process as is used to produce ENDIVEs, to limit the amount of divergence in contents.
+Ideally, the legacy consensus should become a byproduct of the same voting process as is used to produce ENDIVEs, to limit the amount of divergence in contents.

-Further, it would be good for the purposes of this proposal if we can "inherit" as much as possible of our existing voting mechanism rather than needing to re-specify it from scratch.
+Further, it would be good for the purposes of this proposal if we can "inherit" as our existing voting mechanism for legacy purposes.

-This section of the proposal will try to solve these goals by defining a new binary-based voting format which can nonetheless be used as an input to an the previous text-based consensus mechanism.
+This section of the proposal will try to solve these goals by defining a new binary-based voting format, a new set of voting rules for it, and a series of migration steps.

 ## Overview